 Angela C. Robinson, Connecticut Superior Court Judge (Ret.), is a Partner in the New Haven Office of Wiggin and Dana.
-Robinson also serves as the firm's Chief Diversity Officer.
+Robinson also serves as the firm's Chief Inclusion, Diversity and Equity Officer.
 Her practice focuses on litigation matters, trial strategy, arbitration and mediation.
 She is a member of the medical malpractice defense and employment litigation groups within the Litigation Department, and serves as a consultant on a variety of state court and diversity matters.

 - Yale Law School (J.D., 1989)

 - Rutgers University, Douglass College (B.A., 1986)

 - US Court of Appeals for the Second Circuit

 - Greater New Haven Arts Council